 We offer a 1-day Death Valley Itinerary and a 2-day itinerary for the park.
 They both cover the “must see” sites but the two day itinerary has more on it and has a less demanding pace.

-Our Death Valley accommodations guide also has recommendations for budget friendly lodging outside of the park.
+Our Death Valley hotel guide also offers some practical and budget-friendly places to stay outside of the park.

 Getting from Death Valley to San Francisco